Toronto Defiant: Overwatch League: 2018–2023

-Early years: 2019–present

 Toronto Defiant's first regular season OWL match was a 3–2 victory against the Houston Outlaws on February 15, 2019, in their inaugural season.
 After posting a 5–2 record in Stage 1, the Defiant qualified for the Stage 1 playoffs, but a 0–3 loss against the Shock eliminated the team in the quarterfinals.
 Throughout the remainder of the season, Toronto gradually added more Western players to their roster, such as the damage players Andreas "Logix" Berghmans and Liam "Mangachu" Campbell.
 The team failed to recreate the success they found in Stage 1, winning only three matches in their final four months of play.
 A 2–3 loss to the Fusion on August 4 officially eliminated Toronto from postseason contention, and three days later, the team released head coach Bishop, leaving assistant coaches Optidox, Mobydik, and Barroi to lead the team in the final weeks of the regular season.

 Over the following off-season, the Defiant parted ways with the vast majority of their roster, aside from support player Park "RoKy" Joo-seong, Logix, and Mangachu.
 The team rebuilt around a core of Canadian Overwatch players, such as damage players Lane "Surefour" Roberts and Brady "Agilities" Girardi.
 Additionally, the team signed former Paris Eternal coach Felix "Féfé" Münch as team's new head coach.
 After a 3–5 start to the 2020 season, head coach Féfé retired, with assistant coach David "Lilbow" Moschetto taking his place as interim head coach for the remainder of the season.
 The Defiant struggled to find much success for the remainder of the season, with the exception of a run during the North America Summer Showdown tournament, in which Defiant made the semifinals.
 Toronto finished the season in 15th place overall with a 8–14 record, including bonus wins.
 The team advanced to the North America play-in tournament, where they lost to the Los Angeles Gladiators by a score of 2–3.